jruels/e2e-automation/labs/gh-actions-eks/index.md

 #### 1. Create backend.tf

 1. **Create backend.tf**:
-   - Right-click on `labs/gh-actions-eks/main/` folder → "New File"
+   - Create a new `main` folder and create the following files in it.
    - Name it: `backend.tf`
    - Copy and paste the following content:
    ```hcl